 Early maritime history

 The maritime history of coastal Turkey is almost as old as the art of sailing itself.
-Accordingly, in the Underwater Archaeological Museum in Bodrum are the remains of the world’s oldest known shipwreck.
+Accordingly, in the Underwater Archaeological Museum in Bodrum, the remains of the world’s oldest known shipwreck.
 The wreck was discovered close to the small Mediterranean seaside village of Kas.